 Guidance in the application of Part IV is available for new and experienced Supervising Administrators through Faculty Relations, the Ombuds Office, Office of University Counsel, ALI, and upon request.
-Guidance on the processes of Part IV should include familiarization with informal conflict resolution methods and the need to memorialize information pursuant to the responsibility under Part III.C.1.i above.73
+Guidance on the processes of Part IV should include familiarization with informal conflict resolution methods and the need to memorialize information pursuant to the responsibility under Part III.C.1.i above.
+For faculty members involved in a process under Part IV, guidance on the process- is available from the BFA Grievance Advisory Committee, Faculty Relations, and the Ombuds Office.